Does Le Creuset Cookware Work on Induction Cooktop?

 Le Creuset also makes stainless steel cookware, which is durable and resistant to rust and corrosion.
 Their stainless steel pots and pans often feature ergonomic handles and are suitable for all cooktops, including induction.

-Toughened Non-stick
+Toughened Non-Stick

 For those who prefer non-stick cookware, Le Creuset offers a toughened non-stick line.
 These pans have a reinforced coating that makes them durable and resistant to scratches.
 They are great for cooking delicate foods like eggs or fish.